-Here is our Work In Progress for a future edition of the book.
+Here is our Work In Progress for future editions of our books.
 These are draft maps of new areas which in some cases have not yet been groundtruthed by us or vetted by land managers.
 Please do not rely upon these maps.
 We welcome feedback and suggestions!

 Click on the map image for a high quality PDF: